Berenice2425/Microsoft-Entra-ID-Group-Management-Lab-LAB2-/README.md

 # Microsoft Entra ID — Group Management Lab

-This lab covers common **Microsoft Entra ID group-management tasks**, including creating Microsoft 365 and security groups, managing group membership, assigning group owners, and assigning licenses to groups.
+This is the second Lab in a 5-parts Lab series.In this lab  we cover common **Microsoft Entra ID group-management tasks**, including creating Microsoft 365 and security groups, managing group membership, assigning group owners, and assigning licenses to groups.

 > **Prerequisites**
 >